 Chair, Co-founder, Australia

 Linda holds degrees in Law and Education, Adv.
 Dip Nutritional Medicine, Dip Clinical Hypnotherapy, Certs NLP and Health & Wellness Coaching.
 She is a National Board Certified Health & Wellness Coach with NBHWC.
-Linda works as a consulting Nutritionist, Health Coach and Clinical Hypnotherapist in a medical practice.
-She currently holds a Non-Executive Director board position with the Australasian Integrative Medicine Association (AIMA) and is a member of the Australasian College of Environmental Medicine (ACNEM) and Australian Traditional Medicine Society (ATMS)
+Until recently, Linda worked as a consulting Nutritionist, Health Coach and Clinical Hypnotherapist in a medical practice.
+She currently holds a Non-Executive Director board position with the Australasian Integrative Medicine Association (AIMA) and is a member of the Australasian College of Environmental Medicine (ACNEM).

 Prior to being a health practitioner, Linda held corporate managerial and senior executive roles internationally, developing strategic policies on global issues and was a registered political lobbyist.
 This led to international program experience as an Australian Business Representative on collaborations with various United Nations programs including six years as Chair of the UN sponsored GRI Stakeholder Council based in Amsterdam.
 From 2007 – 2013 Linda was a Non-Executive Director and Chairs of Governance and Finance Committees with large Australian social justice and environmental NFP Boards.

 Director, New Zealand